jabbala/CollabMail/database.md

 - Each WorkflowInstance belongs to one WorkflowTemplate and is initiated by one User.
 - Each WorkflowStage is associated with one Role.
 - Each WorkflowAction is associated with one WorkflowInstance, one User, and one WorkflowStage.
+- Each Notification is associated with one User and may reference an Email.